Random-Bridges as Stochastic Transports for Generative Models: -initialized L evy Random-Bridges to

 \begin{enumerate} \item Choose a grid $0 = t_0 < t_1 < \ldots < t_m =T -\epsilon < T < \infty$ for some $m\in\N_+$ and small $\epsilon >0$ \item Sample $\boldsymbol{x} \leftarrow \boldsymbol{\Phi}$ and set $\xib^{\boldsymbol{x}}_0 = \boldsymbol{x}$ \item Sample $\{\boldsymbol{M}_t\}_{t\in\hat{\T}}$ where $\hat{\T} = \{t_0, \ldots, t_m \}$ \item Let $\delta=(T - \epsilon)/m$.
 For $r=0,\ldots,m-1$: \begin{enumerate} \item Set $t=t_r$ and compute $f^*\left( \xib^{\boldsymbol{x}}_t, t ; \boldsymbol{\Theta}^* \right)$ \item Compute $\dd \boldsymbol{M}_t = \mathbf{M}_{t_{r+1}} - \mathbf{M}_{t}$ \item Generate path

-\end{enumerate} \end{enumerate} The transferability of the training and simulation algorithms from Brownian random bridges to more general \levy random bridges is motivating, and we leave it as future research to implement this generalization for generative tasks, which requires an explicit construct for the $(\P,\{\mathcal{F}_{t}^{\xib}\}_{t\in\T})$-martingale $\{\mathbf{M}_t\}_{t\in\T}$ for practical implementations beyond the theoretical outlook above.
+\end{enumerate} \end{enumerate} The transferability of the training and simulation algorithms from Brownian random bridges to more general \levy random bridges is motivating, and we leave it as future research to implement this generalization for generative tasks.
 Accordingly, we view the similarity of the training and simulation algorithms as a promising observation for potentially fruitful future studies.